Chronology - Worst Ebola outbreak on record tests global response

 Here is a timeline of the outbreak:

 March 22: Guinea confirms a previously unidentified hemorrhagic fever, which killed over 50 people in its southeastern Forest Region, is Ebola.
-Cases are also reported in the capital.
+One study traces the suspected original source to a 2-year-old boy in the town of Gueckedou.
+Cases are also reported in the capital, Conakry.

 March 30: Liberia reports two Ebola cases; suspected cases reported in Sierra Leone.